asurendra41/webdriverioVolvo/README.md

-# Webdriverio Test Autoamtion - VolvoCars
+# Webdriverio Test Automation - VolvoCars

 This project is implemented for Web Application automation using Webdriver.IO Written in Javascript and used Visual Studio Code as an IDE.